MDRCS/High-Performance-Python/README.md

     - If the Pareto principle is to be believed, then roughly 80 percent of the runtime in a library is due to just 20 percent of the code.
 For a Python project to see major perfor‐ mance improvements, it need only convert a small fraction of its code base from Python to Cython.

+### + Cython in Practice: N-Body Simulation

+    N-body simulator to model the solar system

+    Overview of the N-Body Python Code
+    The Python N-body code evolves the positions and velocities of the four Jovian planets in a heliocentric coordinate system.
+Such a system is chaotic, meaning that the long- term evolution of the system is very sensitive to the initial positions and velocities of all bodies.
+Small perturbations in the initial conditions lead to arbitrarily diverging results, making prediction difficult.
+When we are simulating a chaotic system, it is important that the algorithm, or integrator, be highly accurate.

+    $ cd ./n_body_simulation/pure_python
+    $ time python nbody.py 500000
+        real    0m5.640s
+        user    0m5.610s
+        sys     0m0.019s

+    This pure-Python version requires about 5 seconds to advance 500,000 steps.
+When all is said and done, Cython will improve performance by nearly two orders of magni‐ tude, approaching the performance of a pure-C version of the same algorithm.

+    Converting to Cython
+    Let’s first run our pure-Python version under cProfile to quantify where the runtime is spent:
+    $ ipython --no-banner
+     In [1]: %run -p nbody.py 500000
+          71 function calls in 13.897 seconds

+    to use cython just copy the python code from n-body.py into n-body.pyx : check code ./n_body_simulation/cython

+    Let’s compile and run the Cython version to ensure the program works correctly.
+To compile, we use a simple distuils script named setup.py:

+    Building our extension is straightforward:
+    $ python setup.py build_ext -i

+    After compiling our extension, we can test that we obtain the same results as before:
+    $ time python run_nbody.py 500000
+        real    0m0.247s
+        user    0m0.183s
+        sys     0m0.054s

+    ++ if we compare performance for both cython and python we observe that cython is 10 times faster than python.

+    for clang version :
+    $ gcc -pipe -Wall -O3 -fomit-frame-pointer nbody.c -o nbody.x
+    $ time ./nbody.x 500000
+        real    0m0.053s
+        user    0m0.051s
+        sys     0m0.002s

+    ++ we can observe that pure c is about 6 times faster than cython.

+    and cython is 28 faster than pure python.

+    1. Profile the pure-Python version (using the cProfile module or IPython’s %run -p magic command) to determine where the code spends its time.
+In this example, nearly all the runtime is spent in the loop-heavy advance function.
+    2. Inspect the hotspots for nested for loops, numeric-heavy operations, and nested Python containers, all of which can be easily converted with Cython to use more efficient C-level constructs.
+This example happens to have all of the above.
+    3. Use Cython to declare C data structures equivalent to the Python data structures identified above.
+Create converters (if necessary) to transform
+       Python data to C data.
+In the N-body simulation, we created a body_t struct to represent the nested list-of-tuples-of-lists-of-floats Python data in C, which has better data locality and significantly more efficient access.
+We also created two converters, make_cbodies and make_pybodies, to convert Python to C and C to Python, respectively.
+Some‐ times these converters are not necessary if Cython can convert the data automati‐ cally.
+    4. Convert the hotspots to use our C-level data structures.
+Remove Python data struc‐ tures from nested loops to the extent possible.
+Ensure all variables used in nested loops (including the loop variables themselves) are statically typed.
+Our make_pybodies and make_cbodies converters, coupled with plenty of cdef decla‐ rations, were sufficient in this example.
+    5. Test the code to ensure the modifications have not changed the semantics.
+Profile again.
+If performance is not satisfactory, use Cython profiling tools to draw attention to inefficient code.
+    6. Repeat as necessary.

+    ++ Remembering the Pareto principle (or the 80/20 rule) is useful: we need only use Cython in the 20 percent of the code that occupies 80 percent (or more) of the runtime.
+The other 80 percent of the code can (and should) remain unmodified.